facebook/react-native-website/website/versioned_docs/version-0.63/introduction.md

 ## Interactive examples

 This introduction lets you get started immediately in your browser with interactive examples like this one:
+(Before you run below code ,please check that you have alread  installed react-native package. you can use command:```npm install react-native```)

 ```SnackPlayer name=Hello%20World
 import React from 'react';